Ohio attorney general sues Biden administration over $1.9 trillion stimulus

 Ohio, in particular, stands to see about $11.2 billion in fiscal relief at the state and local levels, according to a March analysis from the Congressional Research Service.
 The money could provide a boost after Gov. Mike DeWine (R) ordered $390 million in new spending cuts across state agencies in January.

 But Yost said his state, and others like it, may find themselves struggling to take advantage of the stimulus given the federal governments restrictions.
-His lawsuit contends "every change’ in tax policy that could affect revenue ultimately violates the stimulus prohibitions, even though the Constitution gives states broad latitude to manage their own budgets.
+His lawsuit contends “every change” in tax policy that could affect revenue ultimately violates the stimulus prohibitions, even though the Constitution gives states broad latitude to manage their own budgets.
 He also said the U.S. government had overstepped in seeking to force states to pay back the money if they do impose tax cuts.

 “Let’s assume they spend the whole thing, and the federal government comes back and says … we want the money back,” the attorney general said.
 “Well, it’s gone.
 Where are we supposed to get that?”